Southclaws/pawn-redis/readme.md

 You can also use Redis to delegate slower tasks to other programs through the power of message queues!

+## Building

+I dev on Ubuntu 64 bit and I probably won't have time to maintain other versions so I'll only provide details for my platform, If you're on a 64 bit system, you'll need 32 bit libc stuff: `sudo apt install libc6-dev-i386` You'll also need `g++multilib` but aside from that, I don't think anything else is required (though it probably is... c++ is fun like that)

+Once you've got all that sorted, just run `make` and you should see a `redis.so` file appear!

 ## Development

 "Redisamp" is currently in development and is in version 0.1.0 since it's not been fully tested in a production/public server environment.